e-clearing-net/OCHP/OCHP.md

- invalid-id     | One or more ID (EVSE/Contract) were not valid for this user. server         | Internal server error. format         | Data has technical errors.
+ invalid-id     | One or more ID (EVSE/Contract) were not valid for this user. server         | Internal server error. format         | Data has technical errors. roaming	| No roaming connections set; No own partners connected to this user; Roaming partners have no data.

 ### DateTimeType